 As the iPhone version really does not come with anything else than already discussed in the iPad section above, it is mostly about the layout.
 Everything is adapted to the smaller screen and fits pretty nice for a quick look on the go.

-Due to the complexity of OmniFocus in general, I would move more advanced organization work and reviewing to a bigger screen, so such processes might be better off done on an iPad or even better, a Mac.
+Due to the complexity of OmniFocus in general, we would move more advanced organization work and reviewing to a bigger screen, so such processes might be better off done on an iPad or even better, a Mac.

 A last comment; the location-based reminders for contexts are probably most useful on the iPhone or Watch apps.
 If set up with GPS coordinates, OmniFocus will send a push notification with all tasks having that context, when entering or leaving the designated location.
 There is also a perspective which shows a map of surrounding task location.